lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 --- abstract

 This draft defines the way SCHC header compression can be applied to CoAP headers.
-The CoAP header structure differs from IPv6 and UDP protocols since the CoAP
+The CoAP header structure differs from IPv6 and UDP protocols since CoAP
 use a flexible header with a variable number of options themselves of a variable length.
 The CoAP protocol is asymmetric in its format messages, the format of the header packet in the request messages is different than in the response messages.